majafary/katacoda-scenarios/esm-first-challenge/intro.md

-The Challenges will test your basic understanding of Docker, Kubernetes, Containers, Pods and Services.
+These Challenges will test your basic understanding of Docker, Kubernetes, Containers, Pods and Services.